hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 }
 ```

-Searching for usage of `testAccAlternateAccountPreCheck` in the codebase will yield real world examples of this setup in action.
+Searching for usage of `acctest.PreCheckOrganizationsAccount` in the codebase will yield real world examples of this setup in action.

 #### Cross-Region Acceptance Tests

 When testing requires AWS infrastructure in a second or third AWS region, the below changes to the normal setup will allow the management or reference of resources and data sources across regions:

-- In the `PreCheck` function, include `testAccMultipleRegionPreCheck(t, ###)` to ensure a standardized set of information is required for cross-region testing configuration.
-If the infrastructure in the second AWS region is also in a second AWS account also include `testAccAlternateAccountPreCheck(t)`
+- In the `PreCheck` function, include `acctest.PreCheckMultipleRegion(t, ###)` to ensure a standardized set of information is required for cross-region testing configuration.
+If the infrastructure in the second AWS region is also in a second AWS account also include `acctest.PreCheckOrganizationsAccount(t)`
 - Declare a `providers` variable at the top of the test function: `var providers []*schema.Provider`
-- Switch usage of `Providers: acctest.Providers` to `ProviderFactories: testAccProviderFactoriesMultipleRegion(&providers, 2)` (where the last parameter is number of regions)
+- Switch usage of `Providers: acctest.Providers` to `ProviderFactories: acctest.FactoriesMultipleRegion(&providers, 2)` (where the last parameter is number of regions)
-- Add `testAccMultipleRegionProviderConfig(###)` to the test configuration and use `provider = awsalternate` (and potentially `provider = awsthird`) for cross-region resources.
+- Add `acctest.ConfigMultipleRegionProvider(###)` to the test configuration and use `provider = awsalternate` (and potentially `provider = awsthird`) for cross-region resources.
 The resource that is the focus of the acceptance test should _not_ use the alternative providers to simplify the testing setup.
-If the infrastructure in the second AWS region is also in a second AWS account use `testAccAlternateAccountAlternateRegionProviderConfig()` instead
+If the infrastructure in the second AWS region is also in a second AWS account use `acctest.ConfigAlternateAccountAlternateRegionProvider()` instead
 - For any `TestStep` that includes `ImportState: true`, add the `Config` that matches the previous `TestStep` `Config`

 An example acceptance test implementation can be seen below: